 Melbourne has stunning gardens and the Royal Botanical Garden is the jewel in the crown.
 It is just a short walk or easy ride away.

-Something is always happening at "Fed Square" with the Ian Potter Gallery's superb collection of Australian and Indigenous art and the Australian Centre for the Moving Image.
+Something is always happening at "Fed Square" with the free Ian Potter Gallery's collection of Australian and Indigenous art and the ACMI next door.

 St Paul's Cathedral is an Anglican cathedral in Melbourne.
 The Cathedral is Victoria’s most visited sacred place, with over 400,000 visitors a year.
-It is popular place for contemplation and prayer.

 Iconic Flinders Street railway station in the city was built in 1909.
 It is on the corner of Flinders and Swanston Streets and serves the entire metropolitan rail network.